Alessandro Iacobucci

-Biography
+Club career

 Youth career

 Born in Pescara, Abruzzo, Iacobucci started his career at home province club Renato Curi Angolana (located at Città Sant'Angelo, the Province of Pescara).
 He joined Serie B club Mantova in 2007 in temporary deal, rejoining former Curi Angolana team-mate Alberto Creati.

 Siena

 After the bankrupt of Mantova, he was automatically released.
 In July 2010 he was signed by Serie B club Siena.
 He was one of the backup of Ferdinando Coppola in the first team and as the first choice in the "spring" under-20 team, ahead Richard Gabriel Marcone.
 Iacobucci made his debut in round 42 (last round), after the team certainly promoted back to Serie A. He replaced Simone Farelli in the second half.

 In July 2011 he left for Italian third division club Südtirol, ahead Michał Miśkiewicz as first choice.
 With the arrival of Iacobucci, South Tyrol also sold its first choice of 2010–11 season, Davide Zomer to Lega Pro Seconda Divisione.